AlabamaASRL/asset_asrl/doc/tutorials/Install.rst

 	  .. note::

 	  Be sure to follow the Anaconda installation directions to make Anaconda your default Python installation.
+      Use pip to install SpiceyPy, Sphinx, and Furo.

 #.
 Next we will be setting the required system variables to build ASSET.